The Scala survey 2022 is here and reveals some interesting facts about Scala 2 and Scala 3. Learn how Scala is used and more.

 The most popular front-end libraries for Scala in this survey were Laminar and scalajs-react.
 Laminar has the highest user retention ratio.

-Pureconfig, sttp, gatling, and tapir received many responses stating that the respondents are using them.
+Pureconfig, sttp, Gatling, and tapir received many responses stating that the respondents were using them.
 Among them, tapir, despite being popular, has many programmers willing to test it.

 Unsurprisingly, the most popular IDE is IntelliJ IDEA.
 However, a significant number of respondents said that they use VS Code with Metals, and a considerable number want to give them a shot.